LindaBetz/Network_Cannabis/README.md

 * Code_Supplementary_Analysis.R provides code to reproduce findings and plots reported in the supplementary file.

-* Weighted_adjacency_matrix.zip provides the weighted adjacency matrix containing the coefficients for the Mixel Graphical Model reported in the paper as a .csv-file.
+* The weighted adjacency matrix containing the coefficients for the Mixel Graphical Model reported in the paper as a .csv-file.

 Data required for the analysis is available for public use at https://www.icpsr.umich.edu/web/ICPSR/studies/6693.